Does your child find it hard to settle at night?

 - So if you think they are making it up, then this is also another way of them wanting to connect and spend more time with you. if you are new to connection and want to learn more about it, then start with this blog post

 - Shout ‘Go to sleep now!’ or lose your temper.
 If they are anxious they are already afraid and that won’t help them relax or go to sleep

 - Shame or punish them by making threats like ‘If you don’t go to sleep I will……’ because that implies they are intentionally not sleeping and that couldn’t be further from the truth.
-If you are frustrated because this is eating into your family time, then I’m guessing that your needs are asking to be taken care of (quite loudly) and you can read more about self care in this blog post.
+If you are frustrated because this is eating into your family time, then I’m guessing that your needs are asking to be taken care of (quite loudly).

-- Try to talk them out of their story or talk them into sleep because this doesn’t address the root of the problem nor does it guide them towards problem sovling or finding a way to help themselves.
-They will want to please you and so they may squish their anxiety down further.
+- Try to talk them out of their story or talk them into sleep because this doesn’t address the root of the problem nor does it guide them towards problem-solving or finding a way to help themselves.
+They will naturally want to please you and so they may squish their anxiety down further.

 Let’s look at how I helped one of my clients who was afraid of burglars

 Earlier this year, Finlay’s Dad’s car was stolen off the driveway.
 Traumatised by the incident, 8 year old Finlay was unable to go to sleep by himself.
 His Mum said

 “He was really petrified of burglars and wouldn’t go to sleep alone.
 It was very stressful and although we felt we’d tried everything; nothing worked.
 He was beside himself and so anxious.”

 “From the moment Finlay met Lisa, they connected.
 Lisa understands kids really well and how to relate to them.
 Week by week we saw the progress.
 The sessions were really fun so Finlay was always happy to go and see Lisa – it was never a chore.”